 The Western Cape is the most important endemic bird area on the entire African continent.
 It is a truly essential area for any serious birder because of its sheer number of endemics.
 Pelagic trips off Cape Town also rank as among the finest in the world (with at least four albatross species, Cape Petrel [seasonal], and many more on the rich trawling grounds near where two oceans meet).
 The Cape is also a spectacularly scenic area, with the rugged Cape Fold Mountains that come right down to the sea, white sand beaches, sea cliffs on the Cape Peninsula, and beautiful vineyards.
 Close inshore Southern Right Whales (seasonal) plus a lot of other mammals, spectacular carpets of flowers (seasonal), and the most plant-diverse biome on earth (even richer than the Amazon!) are major attractions that are easily seen incidentally, while not jeopardizing our chances of finding all the birds.
 We recommend at least a week in the Western Cape.
 The aim of our standard (set departure) 8-day tour (but we can custom-make a trip of any length) is to find a majority of the endemics of this province, with many other species as an unavoidable byproduct (plus, as always, an amazing overall experience), and of course a lot of pelagic and other seabirds.
 To find the endemics we budget adequate time in each strategic ecosystem – the fynbos, Langebaan Lagoon, and the Karoo.

-This tour can be combined with our preceding Kruger National Park and Escarpment Birding Safari October tour and then with our following 18-day Subtropical South Africa Birding Adventure October for a 38-day South African adventure, and, following this, our Namibia, Okavango and Victoria Falls 18-day Birding Adventure for a stunning 46-day Southern African mega tour.
+This tour can be combined with our preceding Kruger National Park and Escarpment Birding Safari and then with our following 18-day Subtropical South Africa Birding Adventure for a 38-day South African adventure, and, following that, with our Namibia, Okavango and Victoria Falls 18-day Birding Adventure for a stunning 46-day Southern African mega tour.

 Itinerary (8 days/7 nights)